Isaqdn03/Data-Analysis-Projects/14-finalproject14-tripleten/README.md

 ---

-*This capstone project represents the culmination of the TripleTen Data Analysis program, demonstrating mastery of advanced analytics methodologies and business intelligence capabilities across multiple domains.*
+*This capstone project demonstrates mastery of advanced analytics methodologies and business intelligence capabilities across multiple domains, showcasing the complete data analysis lifecycle from exploration to implementation.*